acoutts/chainlink-bitcoin-adapter/README.md

 This allows Chainlink oracles to return information about BTC transactions and wallet addresses.

+Solidity implementation examples available in the `examples` directory

 ### Supported commands:

 - ✅ getBlockCount (return current block_num)